CatalystCode/react-native-azurenotificationhub/docs/android-installation.md

 const hubName = '...';                // The Notification Hub name
-const senderID = '...';               // The Sender ID from the Cloud Messaging tab of the Firebase console const tags = [ ... ];                 // The set of tags to subscribe to const channelImportance = 3;          // The channel's importance (NotificationManager.IMPORTANCE_DEFAULT = 3)
+const senderID = '...';               // The Sender ID from the Cloud Messaging tab of the Firebase console const tags = [ ... ];                 // The set of tags to subscribe to const channelName = '...';            // The channel's name const channelImportance = 3;          // The channel's importance (NotificationManager.IMPORTANCE_DEFAULT = 3)
                                       // Notes:
                                       //   1.
 Setting this value to 4 enables heads-up notification on Android 8